PACEHackWeek/sample-jupyterbook/README.md

-# book
+# sample jupyterbook

 Sample template for a Jupyter Book

 ## Usage

-### Building the book

-If you'd like to develop and/or build the book book, you should:
+If you'd like to use this template for your own book:

+### Create a repo copy of the template

+1. Create your own repository on GitHub.
+Go here https://github.com/PACEHackWeek/sample-jupyterbook-repository and click on the green "Template" button in the top right.
+This will create a copy of the template with all the files in your GitHub account (or org).
+2. In your repo, go to Settings (cog in the top nav) and click on Actions > General in the sidebar.
+Make sure "Allow all actions and reusable workflows" is checked.
+3. Go to Settings and click on Pages.
+Under Build and deployment > Source, select "GitHub Actions".
+You don't need to change any other settings.
+4. Go to the "About" section on your repo in the right bar and click the 'cog'.
+You will see "Use your GitHub Pages website" and a checkbox.
+Check that box.
+If it is checked already, then uncheck and re-check it.
+This will add the url to your book.

+### Clone your copy of the template

-1. Clone this repository
+1. Clone your repository. `git clone https://github.com/<your account>/<your reponame>`
-2. Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)
+2. If you are not on the CryoCloud hub run: `pip install -r requirements.txt`
-3. (Optional) Edit the books source files located in the `book/` directory
+3. Edit the books source files located in the `book/` directory
+4. Push the changes up to GitHub.
+5. On GitHub, click the Actions tab to watch the book build.
+When the workflow is done, you can click the url to see your book.

+If the Action does not run, then you will need to debug.
+Click on the Action that did not build and click on the part that had a problem.

+### Building your book locally

+1. Open a terminal.
-4. Run `jupyter-book clean book/` to remove any existing builds
+2. Run `jupyter-book clean book/` to remove any existing builds
-5. Run `jupyter-book build book/`
+3. Run `jupyter-book build book/`

 A fully-rendered HTML version of the book will be built in `book/_build/html/`.

-### Hosting the book

-Please see the [Jupyter Book documentation](https://jupyterbook.org/publish/web.html) to discover options for deploying a book online using services such as GitHub, GitLab, or Netlify.

-For GitHub and GitLab deployment specifically, the [cookiecutter-jupyter-book](https://github.com/executablebooks/cookiecutter-jupyter-book) includes templates for, and information about, optional continuous integration (CI) workflow files to help easily and automatically deploy books online with GitHub or GitLab.
-For example, if you chose `github` for the `include_ci` cookiecutter option, your book template was created with a GitHub actions workflow file that, once pushed to GitHub, automatically renders and pushes your book to the `gh-pages` branch of your repo and hosts it on GitHub Pages when a push or pull request is made to the main branch.

-## Contributors

-We welcome and recognize all contributions.
-You can see a list of current contributors in the [contributors tab](https://github.com/PACEHackWeek/book/graphs/contributors).

 ## Credits